 BA, Barnard College.
-Author of the novel Disappearing Earth (Knopf, 2019), finalist for the National Book Award and international bestseller.
+Author of the bestselling novels Bear (Hogarth, 2024) and Disappearing Earth (Knopf, 2019), a finalist for the National Book Award and one of The New York Times Book Review’s 10 Best Books of the Year.
 Published in The New York Times, The Paris Review, The Atlantic, and elsewhere.
-Recipient of a Fulbright fellowship.
-Teaches at the Randolph College MFA Program.
+Recipient of a Fulbright fellowship and a 2024 Guggenheim fellow.
+Teacher at the Randolph College MFA Program.
 SLC, 2021–

 Previous Courses